coolbutuseless/yyjsonr/README.md

     sake of my sanity.
   - See the `geojson` branch of this repository

-## Limitiations
+## Limitations

 - Some datatypes not currently supported.
-Please file an issue on github if these types are critical for yoy:
+Please file an issue on GitHub if these types are critical for yoy:
   - Complex numbers
   - POSIXlt